Jing-Teng/laravel-crud/README.md

 - [] Assign a task to a user
 - [] Remove a task from a user
 - [] Download a list of all users and tasks as a JSON
-- [] Create a seeder for users and tasks
+- [v] Create a seeder for users and tasks

 Notes: